toddler plate with iron rich foods

 Prunes1/4 cup dried.375 mg ironNutrition Value

-Dried fruit is a sweet and tasty treat for toddlers.
-My toddler loves chopped up dried apricots, figs, raisins, dates and prunes mixed into finely chopped salads, oatmeal, cheerios, puffs or just plain on their own.
-Since dried fruits contains a lot of sugar we try not to go too wild with them, but they are definitely a regular part of my toddler’s diet.
+Aside from being a good source of iron, dried fruits like apricots, figs, raisins, dates, and prunes are a sweet and tasty treat for toddlers.
+My toddler loves chopped-up dried apricots, figs, raisins, dates, and prunes mixed into finely chopped salads, oatmeal, cheerios, puffs, or just plain on their own.

 handful of 3 tablespoons of raisins